 Two options are available only to students with disabilities.
-Both require the 24 credits listed in the table and both allow students to substitute a career and technical (CTE) course with related content for one credit in ELA IV, mathematics, science and social studies (excluding Algebra I, Geometry, Biology I and U.S. History).
+Both require the 24 credits listed in the table, and both allow students to substitute a career and technical education (CTE) course with related content for one credit in ELA IV, mathematics, science and social studies (excluding Algebra I, Geometry, Biology I and U.S. History).

-- Students with significant cognitive disabilities may earn credits via access courses and be assessed via an alternate assessment. - Students who choose the academic and employment option must earn at least .5 credit via paid employment.
+- Students with significant cognitive disabilities may earn credits via access courses and be assessed via an alternate assessment. - Students who choose the academic and employment option must earn at least 0.5 credit via paid employment.

+What are the requirements for the 24-credit standard diploma option?

 4 Credits English Language Arts (ELA)

-A I, II, III, IV

-A honors, AP, AICE, IB and dual enrollment

-со urses may satisfy this requirement.
+- ELA I, II, III, IV - ELA honors, AP, AICE, IB and dual enrollment courses may satisfy this requirement.

 4 Credits Mathematics

-ne of which must be Algebra I and one of which
+- One of which must be Algebra I and one of which must be Geometry. - Industry certifications that lead to college credit may substitute for up to two mathematics credits (except for Algebra I and Geometry).

-ust be Geometry.

-dustry certifications that lead to college credit may

-bstitute for up to two mathematics credits

-(e) cept for Algebra I and Geometry).

 3 Credits Science

-ne of which must be Biology I, two of which must

-equally rigorous science courses.

-vo of the three required credits must have a

-poratory component.

-n industry certification that leads to college credit

-bstitutes for up to one science credit (except for

-ology I).

-identified rigorous computer science course with

-related industry certification substitutes for up to

-on e science credit (except for Biology I).
+- One of which must be Biology I, two of which must be equally rigorous science courses. - Two of the three required credits must have a laboratory component. - An industry certification that leads to college credit substitutes for up to one science credit (except for Biology I). - An identified rigorous computer science course with a related industry certification substitutes for up to one science credit (except for Biology I).

 3 Credits Social Studies

-t in World History
+- 1 credit in World History

-t in U.S. History
+- 1 credit in U.S. History

-it in U.S. Government
+- 0.5 credit in U.S. Government

-it in Economics with Financial Literacy
+- 0.5 credit in Economics with Financial Literacy

-1 Cre edit Fine and Performing Arts, Speech and

-Debate, or Practical Arts
+1 Credit Fine and Performing Arts, Speech and Debate, or Practical Arts[†]

-1 Credit Physical Education
+1 Credit Physical Education[†]

-To incl ude the integration of health
+To include the integration of health

-Speci al Note: Eligible courses and eligible course

-utions are specified in the Florida Course Code
+[†] Special note: Eligible courses and eligible course substitutions are specified in the Florida Course Code Directory.

-ory at http://www.fldoe.org/policy/articulation/ccd .

 8 Elective Credits

-1 Online Course
+1 Online Course Within the 24 Credits

-Studen ts must earn a 2.0 grade point average on a 4.0
+- Students must meet the state assessment requirements (see left column). - Students must earn a 2.0 grade point average on a 4.0 scale.

-scale.
+Revised July 2017

+What are the requirements for standard diploma designations?

+Diploma Designations

+Scholar Diploma Designation

-In addition to meeting the 24-credit standard high school diploma requirements, a student must
+In addition to meeting the 24-credit standard high school diploma requirements, a student must meet the following requirements:

-- Earn 1 credit in Algebra II (must pass EOC); - Pass the Geometry EOC; - Earn 1 credit in statistics or an equally rigorous mathematics course; - Pass the Biology I EOC; - Earn 1 credit in chemistry or physics; - Earn 1 credit in a course equally rigorous to chemistry or physics; - Pass the U.S. History EOC; - Earn 2 credits in the same world language; and - Earn at least 1 credit in AP, IB, AICE or a dual enrollment course.
+- Earn 1 credit in Algebra II;

+- Pass the Geometry EOC;

+- Earn 1 credit in statistics or an equally rigorous mathematics course;

+- Pass the Biology I EOC;

+- Earn 1 credit in chemistry or physics;

+- Earn 1 credit in a course equally rigorous to chemistry or physics;

+- Pass the U.S. History EOC;

+- Earn 2 credits in the same world language; and

+- Earn at least 1 credit in AP, IB, AICE or a dual enrollment course.